groningen-exoatmospheres/taurex-PCQ/README.md

 ---
 ## Limitations

-As the `Q_ext` are computed for a range of radii, it is strongly recomended that the `mie_particle_mean_radius` prior does not extend beyond this range.
+As the `Q_ext` are computed for a range of radii between 1 nm and 30 microns, it is strongly recomended that the `mie_particle_mean_radius` prior does not extend beyond this range.
 Any radius outside of the range will use the `Q_ext` of the closest radius present in the grid.